 Remember, it’s all about the details, using the right techniques, drills, and strategies to accelerate your practice.
 Consistent practice is only good if you’re practising the right way.
 So make sure you’re focusing and drilling in good habits each and every practice session.

-Jellynote decided to interview Zach Evans, a piano teacher specializing in teaching adult learners, to share his experience with learning the piano.
+Jellynote decided to interview Zach Evans, a piano teacher specialising in teaching adult learners, to share his experience with learning the piano.
 He’s taught over 200,000 people through his free Piano Superhuman online course.
 You can sign up for free on his website here.

 This article was originally posted on Zach´s website.